What do tomatoes, avocados, bell peppers, sweet potatoes and squash all have in common?

-Egg Baked in Sweet Potato: halve a small sweet potato, brush with oil and bake face-down at 350F for 10-15 minutes.
-Once it's just tender, remove from the oven and let cool enough to handle.
+Egg Baked in Sweet Potato: halve a small sweet potato, brush with oil and bake face-down at 350oF for 10 to 15 minutes.
+Once it's just tender, remove from the oven and let it cool enough to handle.
 Use a spoon to scoop out some flesh, making room for the egg.
-Crack your egg in and return to the oven (face up this time!) for 10-15 minutes.
+Crack your egg in and return to the oven (face up this time!) for 10 to 15 minutes.

 Tomatoes are well known for being a source of the bright-red antioxidant pigment lycopene.
 Studies show that lycopene in tomatoes is enhanced with cooking... and like beta-Carotene, lycopene requires fat for absorption.
 Talk about synergy!

 Egg Baked in Tomato: slice the top off of a medium-sized beefsteak tomato.
 Use a spoon to hollow out the tomato and crack an egg into the cavity.
-Bake at 350F for 15-20 minutes.
+Bake at 350oF for 15 to 20 minutes.

 4. Bell Pepper

 Did you know red bell peppers contain more vitamin C than oranges?
 Instead of adding bell pepper to your scramble or omelette, turn breakfast inside-out and add the egg to your bell pepper!

 Egg Baked in Pepper: halve a small bell pepper and clean out any seeds.
 Crack an egg into the cavity and bake at 350F for 10 to 15 minutes.

 Move over egg-in-a-hole!
 Using squash (like delicata or acorn) makes for a healthy update to this classic combo.
 Squash are a wonderful source of complex carbohydrates for energy and boost the immune system with a hit of carotenoids.